How Do I Build an Azure Network Routetable?

 Conclusion

-By following this guide, you’ve learned to create and associate an Azure network route table with a subnet, allowing for custom routing of network traffic.
-This is essential for setting up more complex networking scenarios in your Azure environment.
+By following this guide, you have successfully created and associated an Azure network route table with a subnet using Pulumi.
+This setup allows for custom routing of network traffic, which is essential for implementing more complex networking scenarios within your Azure environment.
+This approach provides a scalable and manageable way to handle network configurations in the cloud.

 Deploy this code